ROCm/aomp/examples/stdpar/README.md

 This directory contains these examples that use stdpar GPU acceleration.

-- babelstream:  builds and executes two variants of babelstream.
 - tsp:  build GPU accelerated traveling salesman problem

 These examples require that rocthrust and rocprim be installed.